Gospellers: History

 In early 2006, the group made a side-project release, Gosperats, which featured the members in blackface and singing with more soul and jazz-like accompaniment, with Rats & Star members Masayuki Suzuki, Nobuyoshi Kuwano and Yoshio Sato, who originally, along with such a style, established the popularity of R&B and Doo-wop in the 1980s in Japan.

 In the first edition of the Japanese ice show Fantasy on Ice in 2010, the Gospellers made an appearance as guest artists.
 They performed together with former figure skater and figure skating commentator, Junko Yaginuma, to the song "1, 2, 3 for 5" amongst others.

 Their single "Sky High" was used as the opening theme for the anime Nodame Cantabile: Paris.

+The image song for the Japanese version of The Wild is called "Prisoner of Love" by the band.